MrMelon54/auwiki/content/networking/rpc/08_setcolor.md

 | Sent by:   | The host of the lobby                    |
 | Called on: | PlayerControl of the joining player      |

-Sent by the host's PlayerControl to each player to update their color, usually upon receiving a [CheckColor](@/networking/rpc/07_checkcolor.md) RPC packet from whichever player is having their color set when they join the lobby.
+Sent by the host's PlayerControl to each player to update their color, usually upon receiving a {{ link(to="CheckColor") }} RPC packet from whichever player is having their color set when they join the lobby.